|

 What other options are there?

 - Cans and plastic bottles are an easy solution which would speed up the process whilst also keeping the prices lower.
-There could even be scope for a separate area for these being sold at a stall on the other side of the bar or out the back.

 In terms of more advanced options;

-As for food, we have trialled and tested various catering companies and different types of food (what about the crepes?) but nothing seems to stick.
+As for food, we have trialled and tested various catering companies and different types of food (what about the crepes) but nothing seems to stick.
 Again, the pricing makes the proposition unattractive to your average punter, pushing £10 for a burger or £15 if you want some chips with it.
 There has to be some sort of meal deal as an incentive to top up.
 Burger and chips for £10-12 for example seems a bit more reasonable.
 Food and Beer deals also are easily achieved and encourage the additional spend whilst rewarding fans with better value.

 As it stands at the moment, this is a revenue stream that should be a money printing exercise but it is not fit for purpose.
 Dean Brennan stated in his Beespod interview that the club wanted fans out of Moranos and into the club bars.
-We think we’d all do that if the proposition was right, but it is so far off the mark at the moment that we will happily spend money elsewhere because we know we’ll get more value for our hard earned cash.
+We think we’d all do that if the proposition was right, but it is so far off the mark at the moment that we will happily spend their money elsewhere because we know we’ll get more value for our hard earned cash.

 The message is simple.
 We want to spend our money at The Hive, but at the moment you are asking too steep a price and making it too difficult to spend what we have.
+Listen to your customers and act, a retail

 |